 Jan assumed a leadership role in her professional association at both the state and national level.
 As a member of the Washington State Association of Nurse Anesthetists (WANA), she served as an officer and board member from 1985 to 1994, as well as a committee member and chair on multiple WANA committees.
 As an active member of the American Association of Nurse Anesthetists (AANA), Jan served on the Board of Directors from 1995 to 1999 and as AANA President from 1999 to 2000.

 She also served the AANA from 1991 through 2002 in the areas of State Government Relations, CRNA-PAC, Finance Strategic Planning, Federal Government Relations, Federal Services, Communications and Technology, Patient Safety and Excellence in Anesthesia Practice, AANA Foundation Board, AANA Travel Services Board and the AANA Insurance Services Board.

 Jan believed in life-long learning and was a prolific lecturer.
 She was a nationally known speaker and spoke regularly on a broad range of anesthesia clinical topics.
 Jan Stewart is remembered as a caring friend and a wonderful mother.

-Jan died unexpectedly of an accidental self-administered overdose of sufentanil.
-According to Terry Wicks, CRNA, MHS, former AANA President, her family could have kept this a secret but chose to "open the door to the realization that the anesthesia community had a very serious wellness and chemical dependency problem.
+In 2002, Jan died unexpectedly of an accidental self-administered overdose of sufentanil.
+According to Terry Wicks, CRNA, MHS, 2006-07 AANA President, her family could have kept this a secret but chose to "open the door to the realization that the anesthesia community had a very serious wellness and chemical dependency problem.
 This led to the realization that no one is immune from the risk, and when the risk is ignored, our whole profession loses."